Thousands of people throughout Britain are preparing to take part in the upcoming Fairtrade Fortnight from 27th February until 12th March 2023.

 What Are We Doing At Trident Marketing For Fairtrade Fortnight?

 Our Sustainability Manager has made a commitment to shop ethically throughout the fortnight and keep an eye out for Fairtrade logos on the products she purchases.
-We are raising awareness about the fortnight and the importance of Fairtrade through our blog and social media channels.
+We are raising awareness about Fairtrade Fortnight and the importance of Fairtrade through our blog and social media channels.
+Visit our Sustainability page to see what else we do to be kind to the planet.